 The primary focus of these programs is to help novice drivers who have limited opportunity to access a suitable vehicle and/or responsible supervisory driver to accrue on-road driving experience.

 LDMPs were originally introduced through the Community Road Safety Partnerships Program established by the Department of Infrastructure, Energy and Resources (DIER).
 Currently over 20 community organisations operate LDMPs across Tasmania.

 Recently a new funding program was developed to support established LDMPs and encourage the development of new LDMPs.
 The Tasmanian Government allocated $300,000 from the Road Safety Levy over 2012-13 and 2013-14 offering community groups in Tasmania the opportunity to apply for the funding.
 The $300,000 was allocated as follows:

 - $100,000 in 2013-14

 LDMP Funding for 2012-13

-There are two categories of funding available:
+Two categories of funding were available:

 Category 1 - Establishment of a new LDMP, or one which has been in operation for less than six months.
 Eligible applicants may apply for up to $25,000;